confooshius/Social-Media-MS-AAI/README.md

 # first draft, just a copy of the template.

 Project Title
-This project is a part of the AAI-XXX course in the Applied Artificial Intelligence Program at the University of San Diego (USD).
+This project is a part of the AAI-500 course in the Applied Artificial Intelligence Program at the University of San Diego (USD).
 -- Project Status: [Planned, Active, On-hold, Completed] Installation